For China Mobile, 4G and next iPhone are key to unlocking Apple demand

 Most of China Mobile's 715 million subscribers are no-frills users attracted to its wide network coverage across the vast country.
 Only a small number are premium, tech-savvy consumers.

-Just 13 percent of its users are on 3G, compared with one third at China Unicom and 44 percent at China Telecom, which use other variants of CDMA 3G technologies developed by global players such as Japan's NTT Docomo and Qualcomm Inc.
+Just 13 percent of its users are on 3G, compared with one third at China Unicom and 44 percent at China Telecom, which use other variants of CDMA 3G technologies developed by global players such as Japan's NTT Docomo (9437.T) and Qualcomm Inc (QCOM.O).

 Using the iPhone on China Mobile's homegrown 3G network can be as sluggish as being hooked up to a 2G network, but many users take advantage of the carrier's many wi-fi hot-spots for heavier data-crunching applications such as playing games and downloading software.